AnandChowdhary/anandchowdhary.com/content/contact.md

 ---
 title: Contact
-intro: The best way to get in touch with Anand Chowdhary is to drop me a line at mail @ this domain or fill in the form available on this webpage.
+intro: Get in touch with Anand Chowdhary using the contact form.
 ---

-To get in touch with me, you can drop me a line at mail @ this domain or fill in the form below.
+To get in touch with me, you can drop me a line at [mail@anandchowdhary.com](mailto:mail@anandchowdhary.com) or fill in the form below.

-If you'd like to discuss partnerships with Oswald Labs or need help with a product, the best way is to go to the [support page on Oswald Labs'](https://oswaldlabs.com/contact) website instead of messaging me here.
+If you'd like to discuss partnerships with Oswald Labs or need help with a product, the best way is to go to the [support page on Oswald Labs'](https://oswaldlabs.com/contact) website or write to [yourfriends@oswaldlabs.com](mailto:yourfriends@oswaldlabs.com).

+For speaking engagements or interview requests, please write to [events@anandchowdhary.com](mailto:events@anandchowdhary.com).

+Please note that I am currently not interested in taking up any freelance projects or consulting work.

 Feel free to follow or connect with me on any of the following networks: